DarkFredy/BuildWSA-1/README.md

 - Virtualization is not enabled?

     `Install.ps1` helps you enable it if not enabled.
 After rebooting, rerun `Install.ps1` to install WSA.
 If it's still not working, you have to enable virtualization in BIOS.
 That's a long story so ask Google for help.
-- How to remount system as read-write?
+- How to remount the system as read-write?

-    No way in WSA since it's mounted as read-only by Hyper-V. You can modify system by making a Magisk module.
+    No way in WSA since it's mounted as read-only by Hyper-V. You can modify the system by making a Magisk module.
 Or directly modify system.img.
 Ask Google for help.
 - I cannot `adb connect localhost:58526`

     Make sure developer mode is enabled.
 If the issue persists, check the IP address of WSA in the setting page and try `adb connect ip:5555`.
 - Magisk online module list is empty?

-    Magisk actively remove online module repository.
-You can install module locally or by `adb push module.zip /data/local/tmp` and `adb shell su -c magisk --install-module /data/local/tmp/module.zip`.
+    Magisk actively removes online module repositories.
+You can install modules locally or by `adb push module.zip /data/local/tmp` and `adb shell su -c magisk --install-module /data/local/tmp/module.zip`.
-- Can I use Magisk 23.0 stable or lower version?
+- Can I use the stable or lower version of Magisk 23.0?

-    No. Magisk has bugs preventing itself running on WSA.
+    No. Magisk has bugs preventing itself from running on WSA.
 Magisk 24+ has fixed them.
 So you must use Magisk 24 or higher version.
 - How can I get rid of Magisk?

-    Choose `none` as root solution.
+    Choose `none` as the root solution.
 - Github Action script is updated, how can I synchronize it?

     1. In your fork repository, click `fetch upstream`